yracine/device-type.myneurio/README.md

 On the next page, you can then select the sensor(s) to be exposed to SmartThings.

 After pressing 'Next', on the following 2 pages, you may also select the appliance(s) to be exposed to SmartThings.
-Please select not more than 3 appliances per page, to avoid any ST issues (i.e. execution time constraints, a ticket has been submitted to ST support about it).
+Please select not more than 3 appliances per page, to avoid any ST issue.

 If you get a blank screen after pressing 'Next or you get the following error: " Error - bad state.
 Unable to complete page configuration", you'd need to enable oAuth as specified in step 2f) above.

 **********************************************************************************************************
-For new ST users, check if you're on a different shard then graph-na01.
+If you have the message "{"error": true, "type": "AccessDenied","message:"This request is not authorized by the specified access token"}", this message can appear for recent new ST users as you're on a different shard then graph-na01.

 Check this thread for more details: